Claressa Shields's Success and Achievements in Timeline

 In 2024, the WBC awarded Claressa Shields the Performance of the Year for her victory against Vanessa Lepage-Joanisse.

 On February 2, 2025, Claressa Shields faced Danielle Perkins for the undisputed heavyweight championship at Dort Financial Center in Flint, Michigan.
-She won the bout by unanimous decision, becoming the only three-division undisputed champion, male or female, of the four-belt era.
-Following her win over Perkins, Shields tested positive in competion for marijuana.
+She won the bout by unanimous decision and became the only three-division undisputed champion of the four-belt era.
+Following the win, Shields tested positive in competition for marijuana.

-In February 2025, Claressa Shields held the undisputed female heavyweight title.
+Since February 2025, Claressa Shields has held the World Boxing Organization (WBO) female light heavyweight title and the undisputed female heavyweight title.